 The figure shows that less radicalized preferences are correlated with a significant decrease in the future number of Israeli fatalities.
 The estimated rate ratios for fatalities within 120 days after each survey imply that a one percentage point increase in Fatah support is associated with a decrease in the number of future fatalities by a factor of 0.07.
 A one percentage increase in support for negotiations is associated with a decrease in the number of future fatalities by a factor of 0.015.
+These effects imply that a standard deviation increase in radicalization (which is equal to 0.1141 for support for Fatah and 0.1227 for support for negotiations) correlates with an increase of 0.3343 and

+Figure 5.
+Effects of public opinion and precautionary house demolitions on Israeli fatalities.

-These effects imply that a standard deviation increase in radicalization (which is equal to 0.1141 for support for Fatah and 0.1227 for support for negotiations) causes an increase of 0.3343 and 0.4257 respectively, in the number of Israeli fatalities originating from an average district-survey cell.
-Based on the first stage of model (2), these coefficients imply that a standard deviation increase in precautionary house demolitions are associated with a 1.5 percent (based on support for negotiations) to a 6.8 percent (based on support for Fatah) increase in the number of Israeli fatalities that originate on an average district within 120 days of a survey.
+0.4257 respectively, in the number of Israeli fatalities originating from an average district-survey cell.
+Based on the first stage of model (2), these coefficients imply that a standard deviation increase in precautionary house demolitions are associated with a 1.5% (based on support for negotiations) to a 6.8% (based on support for Fatah) increase in the number of Israeli fatalities that originate on an average district within 120 days of a survey.
+Importantly, fluctuations in the number of precautionary house demolitions are not correlated with the subsequent number of Israeli fatalities for any of the specifications above.